xiangqianzsh/xapian_leaning/compare_keymaker_and_postingsource/readme.md

 ```

 # structure
-use `sh run.sh` to generate in your own computer and create index database.
+use `sh run_mac.sh` to generate in your own computer and create index database.
 ```
 .
 ├── data   # generate data